canonical-web-and-design/practices/index.md

 ## Project structure

-Patterns & guidelines for structuring projects:
+Patterns and guidelines for structuring projects:

 - [Project philosophy](project-structure/project-philosophy.md): Philosophy for our code projects
 - [General structure](project-structure/general-structure.md): The basic structure for our projects